 Yes, there are many opportunities to meet with job recruiters on campus.
 Check the On-Campus Interviews page to see who will be here this quarter and what steps you need to take to get an interview.
 Many recruiters also attend our career fairs!

-Graduate and Pre-Professional Advisors work specifically with students interested in graduate school.
+Graduate and Health Professions Advisors work specifically with students interested in graduate school.
 They are available for individual as well as class and club presentations.

 Definitely.
 We suggest you start by making an appointment with a counselor to talk about job opportunities and different employers who might be interesting to you.